7wik-pk/portfolio/README.md

 - **Smart Tap Logic**: Robust double-tap detection for tablets (within 300ms) alongside native mouse support.
 - **Granular Resizing**: Added a per-window `resizable` property.
 This allows productivity apps (like Finder) to scale to **85% width** and **75% height** on smaller screens while keeping utility cards (like About Me) at their precise native dimensions.
 - **Touch Awareness**: Hover effects are conditionally disabled on touch devices using `@media (hover: hover)` to prevent "sticky" highlights.
+- **Native Touch Interactions**: Implemented comprehensive touch event handling (`touchstart`, `touchmove`, `touchend`) for complex desktop interactions like dragging windows and repositioning sticky notes on tablets and smartphones.
-- **Adaptive UI**: The `InfoView` components automatically reformat into vertical stacks, and the system-wide breakpoint (1024px width / 600px height) ensures a seamless transition between desktop and touch-optimized modes.
+- **Adaptive UI**: The `InfoView` components automatically reformat into vertical stacks with **custom macOS-styled scrollbars** for clear scroll awareness.
+The system-wide breakpoint (1024px width / 600px height) ensures a seamless transition between desktop and touch-optimized modes.

 ## 🛠️ Tech Stack
 - **Framework**: Vue 3 (Composition API)